 Is it a normal grooming habit?
 Is it a normal behavior in dogs that may just suggest boredom?
 Or is it a more serious issue that needs to be properly addressed?
 While dogs and cats naturally groom themselves, all four paws included, excessive licking of their paws actually isn’t so natural after all.
 If you’ve noticed that your dog has started licking their paws, and well, hasn’t really stopped since, it’s worth the read to find out the cause, whether or not a visit to the vet is required and the treatment.

 More often than not, the constant, excessive licking of paws is due to extreme itchiness.
 Unbearably itchy paws and paw pads cause your dog to seek relief by licking and chewing nonstop.
 To protect your pet’s health, it’s important to determine what exactly is causing the your dog’s itchy paws in the first place.
+Then you can treat the root cause of your dog licking paws.

-7 Reasons Why Your Dog May Be Excessively Lick its Paws
+7 Reasons For Your Dog Licking Paws

 Yeast infections or food allergies